I Did It (DJ Khaled song)

-"I Did It" is a song by American DJ and record producer DJ Khaled featuring American musician Post Malone and American rappers Megan Thee Stallion, Lil Baby, and DaBaby.
-The song was serviced to US radio on June 1, 2021, as the fourth single from Khaled's twelfth studio album, Khaled Khaled.
+"I Did It" is a song by American DJ and record producer DJ Khaled featuring American rappers Post Malone, Megan Thee Stallion, Lil Baby, and DaBaby.
+The song was serviced to UK radio on May 21, 2021 and US radio on June 1, 2021, as the fourth single from Khaled's twelfth studio album, Khaled Khaled.
 It samples the 1970 song "Layla" by Derek and the Dominos.
 The music video was released on May 27, 2021, and is directed by Dave Meyers.

 Background

 Prior to the album's release, DJ Khaled declared that the song would become an anthem: "It's one of those records where, like, after a Super Bowl win, or an NBA championship, any accomplishment.
 The last time I felt like this was 'All I Do Is Win'.

 "I Did It" samples Derek and the Dominos' 1970 song "Layla", in particular the guitar riff performed by Duane Allman.

 Critical reception

 Stereogums Chris De Ville positioned it eleventh in their ranking of songs from Khaled Khaled, stating: "In theory, an all-star posse cut with Post Malone singing over the 'Layla' guitar riff should be a slam dunk.
 But the hulking, sputtering beat takes all the drama out of Duane Allman's classic riff, and the verses land like formalities.
 Worst of all, Posty is basically unrecognizable and unmemorable".
 Varietys A.D Amorosi shared a similar sentiment: "Even the Derek and the Dominoes' rock-out sample that kicks off the chic, aggressive 'I Did It' with an un-AutoTuned Post Malone singing out strong and full bodied (a rarity on his own records) sounds as if Khaled tailored his tone to suit the vocalist, rather than his usual other-way-around".
 Clashs Robin Murray said the song "supplies a real golden moment", calling it a "fiery team up".
 Steve Juon of Rap Reviews criticized the sample for being "overly familiar and easy to pick out immediately", opining that "a little subtlety in selection goes a long way".
 Luke Fox of Exclaim! called the song "compelling", and said each artist "take turns splashing quick, personality-drenched verses.